jamescmlai/jamescmlai.github.io/_posts/2017-10-16-Customer-Lifetime-Value-with-Python.md

 ![_config.yml]({{ site.baseurl }}/images/CLV_total.png)

-From these graphs it could be seen that while the majority of their customer base is from Shopify, the value of their customers is fairly platform agnostic.
+From these graphs it could be seen that while the majority of their customer base is from Shopify, the value of their customers is fairly platform agnostic - meaning they could expect a similar CLV from BigCommerce or Wix customers as well.

-Form this we could ascertain:
+WooCommerce is shown to have a high relative CLV per customer, while this is off a small customer base it represents a potential pool of new valuable customers that could be more eagerly tapped into.
-WooCommerce has a fairly high CLV, albeit off a small customer base it offers and potential source of valuable customers which would be worth looking further into.
+Conversely, email and affiliate marketing activity has not been particularly fruitful from either attracting valuable customers or a volume base

-Email and affiliate marketing activity has not been particularly fruitful from either attracting valuable customers or a volume base
+While this is one small application of predicted customer lifetime value, it hopefully highlights how this type of analysis can be useful in understanding a business' existing customer base.

 Click [here](https://github.com/jamescmlai/github_portfolio/blob/master/customer_lifetime_value/customer_lifetime_value.ipynb) to see this notebook.